Skip to Content

 Given that the tour horses use part of the trail this is something to note if you are bringing your dog, hiking with kids, or simply want to save yourself from having to clean horse poop off of your shoes.
 Yuck!

-Other Things to do in Banff National Park
+Other Things to do in Lake Louise

 Where to Stay in Lake Louise